 In the deepening generational divide, how can emerging artists eager to connect and access opportunities find mentorship from midcareer and established artists across disciplines in the theater?
 In this panel discussion we will also explore ways to break down barriers that have existed between generations and examine how artists of all ages can learn from and empower each other.

 From twin brothers Max and Nicky Weinbach comes a monthly neo-retro night of stand-up comedy and music.
 Max & Nicky will have you falling in love with their quirky, absurd antics and dovelike musical stylings as they welcome the additional talents of four hilarious stand-up comics.
-The September 16th, 2-YEAR ANNIVERSARY SHOW features an hilarious lineup of VERY SPECIAL SURPRISE GUESTS!*Lineup is subject to change.
+The January 20th lineup features headliners MARK NORMAND, SHANE TORRES, MARIE FAUSTIN, and A SURPRISE GUEST!

 $5 Tickets always Available at the door.
 At The Mic Under St. Marks the focus is the stage!
 Sign-ups get 7 minutes to try anything in one of the most supportive rooms in New York City.
 Whether it’s a performance art piece, comedy, music, storytelling, dance, or something entirely off the top of your head, you'll find a home in the attentive welcoming community at UNDER St. Marks.